Miss Caribbean UK: Miss Caribbean UK 2015

-The second Miss Caribbean UK Grand Finalé was held on 5 December 2015 at the Shaw Theatre.
+The second Miss Caribbean UK Grand Finalé was held on 5 December 2015 at the Shaw Theatre, London.
 Sixteen contestants took part in five rounds including an introduction in the form of a showcase in full Caribbean Carnival costumes, a traditional wear round (which replaced the swimwear round from the previous year), a cocktail dress round, an evening gown round and a round of interview questions.